serge-chat/serge/README.md

-# alpaca-api
+# Serge

-A very simple dockerized API for interacting with alpaca through llama.cpp (currently doesn't support other LLaMA models)
+A very simple dockerized setup to answer chat-like questions using `llama.cpp` and alpaca models.

 ## Getting started